×

 The faith of the Roman believers is being talked about throughout the world; Paul thanks God for their faith and prays for them unceasingly.
 Paul has never met these believers, but hopes to.

-Since Paul had not visited these believers in Rome, he based the strength of their faith on the testimony of others.
-Christianity was unlawful in Rome at this time, so there was no social or political advantage for believing on Jesus.
-The Apostle Paul would eventually meet his death in Rome by order of the government on account of his testimony about Jesus.
-Many stories of Christian martyrs losing their lives in the gladiator games or being burned on a cross to light up the night come from Rome or Roman cities.
+Since Paul had not visited these believers in Rome, he based the strength of their faith on the testimony of others, likely his ministry partners Priscilla and Aquila (Romans 16:3).
+Christianity was unlawful in Rome at this time, so there was no social or political advantage to believing in Jesus.
+The Apostle Paul would eventually meet his death in Rome, by order of the government, on account of his testimony about Jesus.
+The many stories of Christian martyrs losing their lives in the arena or being burned on a cross to light up the night come from Rome or Roman cities.

 If these influential believers in the most important city in the Gentile world believe the slander against Paul’s good news, it could jeopardize the entire mission God gave him.
+Further, Priscilla and Aquila are his partners in ministry.
 So, it will come as no surprise that Paul’s passion exudes from this letter.

 Paul often mentions his prayers.
 It is instructive to note the things Paul prays for.
 We typically think of praying to God somewhat like a visit to Santa Claus, where we list all the goodies we want to get.
 Not so with Paul.
 Here are some of the things Paul prays for:

 Paul’s overriding concern is for the growth and discipleship of the Gentile believers to whom he is called to minister.
-Paul went to places where the good news of Jesus had not been preached to the Gentiles, but he spent most of his time establishing churches and growing leaders in the churches.
-Jesus calls believers to “make disciples of all nations” and that is exactly what Paul exemplifies.
+In order to serve in my spirit in the preaching of the gospel of His Son, Paul went to places where the good news of Jesus had not been preached to the Gentiles.
+He spent much of his time establishing churches and growing leaders in the churches.
+Jesus calls believers to “make disciples of all nations” (Matthew 28:19) and that is exactly what Paul exemplifies.

 “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!
 For who has known the mind of the Lord, or who became His counselor?
 Or who has first given to Him that it might be paid back to him again?
 For from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen.”